 Art therapists know that certain situations and personalities will require certain media - such as oil pastels.
 For example, it takes a longer period of time to cover a large surface with oil pastels - longer than paint.
 This is important as time allows some clients to discuss their feelings as they create.

 Oil pastels also provide a sensory experience, the fingers, for example, directly on the oil pastel stick that marks the paper, rather than holding a brush that holds the paint - that marks the surface.
 More intense sensory experiences, such as using soft or oil pastels or clay, provide a way to calm and settle agitated patients.

-However, clients who are not agitated but like mixing colors and creating textures might prefer paints, or mixed media techniques.
-Others prefer simply drawing with charcoal or graphite, perhaps those who have had some drawing experience in the past, or don't want to think about making color choices.
+However, clients who are not agitated but like mixing colours and creating textures might prefer paints or mixed media techniques.
+Others prefer simply drawing with charcoal or graphite, perhaps those who have had some drawing experience in the past or don't want to think about making colour choices.
 Still others, especially autistic children, may prefer drawing on a computer.

 Paints, oil and soft pastels, markers or other drawing tools, and clay give art therapists a solid toolbox for various therapeutic interventions, but there are many other tools that therapists use, such as tissue art, fiberÂ arts, beadwork, and mask making.

 Area Of Expertise: Child Counseling, Parenting, Work Stress, Job Stress, Decision Making, Adolescent Counselling, TeenAge Problems, School Counsellings, Child Education, Mobile Addiction, Motivation, Internet Addiction, SocialMedia Addiction, Family Counseling